Hotels near Triple Combination Farm Horse Riding

 Which hotels near Triple Combination Farm Horse Riding are good for team or group travel?

 Several hotels near Triple Combination Farm Horse Riding accommodate team and group travel.
-Quality Inn Shelburne - Burlington (19.52 mi) offers meeting space, bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
-Holiday Inn Express South Burlington by IHG (20.27 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Sonesta ES Suites Burlington VT (23.23 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Shelburne - Burlington (19.52 mi, from $101/night), Holiday Inn Express South Burlington by IHG (20.27 mi, from $140/night), and Sonesta ES Suites Burlington VT (23.23 mi, from $96/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Shelburne - Burlington also has bus or oversized vehicle parking.

 Which hotels near Triple Combination Farm Horse Riding offer free parking?